the GMG English Drama Group

 George Farquhar’s The Beaux‘ Stratagem – Bad Boys And Rich Girls

-After twenty years of 30 successful productions, the GMG English Drama Group the fringe (founded 1996) is now an established group within the Bayreuth amateur theatres and in its 20th glorious year.
+After twenty-one years of 32 successful productions, the GMG English Drama Group the fringe (founded 1996) is now an established group within the Bayreuth amateur theatres and in its 22nd glorious year.

 Every year, the group presents a new long play by an English-speaking author in the weeks immediately before Easter.
 It is the only secondary school English Drama Group in Bavaria that does so annually and which has taken its productions elsewhere, too, e.g. the Willstätter-Gymnasium in Nürnberg, the MGF in Kulmbach, and the Helene-Lange-Gymnasium in Fürth.
 Since 2006, the fringe has participated regularly in the „Bayreuther Schultheatertage“.